Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

-While it is widely recognized that interference and other ``network effects'' can depend on various types of network structures \citep{cartwright1956structural,awan2020almost}, much of the existing literature concentrates on simple neighborhood interference problems \citep{karwa2018systematic, sussman2017elements}.
-In these settings, interference is restricted to those who share edges, and importantly, the strength or type of interference does not depend on whether those with direct edges have connections between them.
-In many applied settings, this characterization of interference may not be sufficiently rich to fully capture the variability in the potential outcomes as a function of the full treatment vector \citep{savje2021causal}.
-We consider a broad generalization of the neighborhood interference approach by studying interference that can occur within a distance $m_i$ of unit $i$ in a graph; importantly, this interference can depend on the full subgraph of radius $m_i$, and not just on edge counts or density measures.
-When $m_i=1$ for every unit this setting recovers the neighborhood interference assumption of many papers in the literature, e.g., \citet{sussman2017elements, forastiere2021identification}.
-However we allow the value of $m_i$ to be unknown, to vary across the network and to possibly be large.
+Although it is widely recognized that interference and other ``network effects'' can depend on various types of network structures \citep{cartwright1956structural,awan2020almost}, most of the existing literature focuses on neighborhood interference problems \citep{karwa2018systematic, sussman2017elements}.
+In these settings, interference is restricted to those who share edges and, importantly, the strength or type of interference does not depend on whether those with direct edges have connections between them.
+In many applied settings, this interference characterization may not be sufficiently rich to fully capture the variability in potential outcomes as a function of the full treatment vector \citep{savje2021causal}.
+We consider a broad generalization of the neighborhood interference approach by studying interference that can occur within a distance $m_i$ of the unit $i$ in a graph; importantly, this interference can depend on the full subgraph of radius $m_i$, and not just on edge counts or density measures.
+When $m_i=1$ for every unit, this setting recovers the neighborhood interference assumption of many papers in the literature, e.g. \citet{sussman2017elements, forastiere2021identification}.
+However, we allow the value of $m_i$ to be unknown, to vary between units, to depend on the treatment assignment configurations, and to possibly be large.